Muscle and Movement Company

 Sport & Clinical Massage

 Helping athletes prepare for their big events is what I do every day.
 Performance and muscle balance are key to a long enjoyable athletic career.
 Many active people schedule a regular appointment to keep on top of any niggles and discomforts they pick up along the way.
 Preventing injury is much better than curing.
+This may also mean that your body needs strengthened in certain areas and I will instruct you how to do this.
+In some cases it may mean that strengthening is a priority over massage and stretches until you regain your structural balance.

 I also provide therapy and lead teams of therapists at large competitive events such as the Climbing World Cup and other championship league events.
 Days like these are very busy and great fun with a massive variety of muscle issues I need to get my hands on quickly.